MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 ## Memory

 Something is a process only if some **central memory is assigned to it**.
 The program to be executed must be in the central memory.
-For example a process loaded in memory writes some variables in the memory, than when context switch happens, the results are written in memory.
-Than when a process terminates, the memory need to be released.
+For example a process loaded in memory writes some variables in the memory, then when context switch happens, the results are written in memory.
+Then when a process terminates, the memory need to be released.

 The transformation between program memory written in the disk, to memory allocation that is located in the main memory.
 This takes place through:

 - Compiler
-- Linker
+- Linke
 - Loader

 Translation process: